-Source: HABIT Endline Survey (January 2019) Notes: Standardized baseline weights utilized.
+Source: HABIT endline survey (January 2019).
+Viswanathan et al. 2019.
+Notes: Standardised baseline weights utilised.

-The kernel-weighted regressions on the relationship between education level, sex, and toilet use among individual adults (above age of five) in the households in the endline sample shows that overall, rate of OD is higher among male than female for education level (Figure 16).
-However, we also find that with low education level (<2 years of formal education), OD rates are higher among female than male.
-There is a small variation at the education level of around 15 years, where the female OD rates are higher than male.41
+The kernel-weighted regressions on the relationship between education level, sex and toilet use amongst individual adults (aged five and above) in the households in the endline sample show that, overall, the rate of OD is higher amongst males than females for the same education level (Figure 17).
+However, we also find that, with very low levels of education (less than two years of formal education), OD rates are higher amongst females than males.
+In addition, there is a small variation around the education level of 15 years, where female OD rates are higher than male.34

-41 The upturn towards the end of the graph was caused by a very small sample of female with graduation level of education.
-1 out of 6 graduate female reported OD.
-2 out of 30 graduate male reported OD.
+34 The upturn towards the end of the graph (Figure 17) was caused by a very small sample of females with a graduate level of education: 1 out of 6 graduate females reported OD, compared with 2 out of 30 graduate males.